 The future of fluff-free cores

-If exploring new core designs is in your future, Bostik strongly recommends involving core adhesive experts like us in the early stages of development.
-By leveraging our expertise, we can quickly help identify the nonwoven adhesive solutions that best meet your design needs.
+If exploring new core designs is in your sights, we strongly recommend involving Bostik’s core adhesive experts in the early stages of development.
+With our expertise, we can help you quickly identify the nonwoven adhesive solutions that best meet your design needs.

 Discover More about Absorbent Core